nextflow-io/training/docs/nf_template/3_create.md

 -   **iGenomes config:** Pipeline options related to iGenomes, e.g., `conf/igenomes.config`.
 -   **nf-core/configs:** Repository options that integrate nf-core config profiles.

-If you choose to customize the template, the nf-core tooling will provide a series of interactive prompts help guide your choices.
+If you choose to customize the template, the nf-core tooling will provide a series of interactive prompts to help guide your choices.

 ```bash
 ?
 Workflow name <name>